esikm/Pillow/docs/handbook/tutorial.rst

 ^^^^^^^^^^^

-For more advanced image enhancement, you can use the classes in the :py:mod:`~PIL.ImageEnhance` module.
+For more advanced image enhancement, you can use the classes in the :py:mod:`~PIL2.ImageEnhance` module.
 Once created from an image, an enhancement object can be used to quickly try out different settings.

 You can adjust contrast, brightness, color balance and sharpness in this way.